Roger3Lee/INC.Runtime.Queue/README.md

 # INC.Queue

-An implement queue basic on .net framwork C# language
+Implementent a queue basic on .net framwork C# language

 You can used it like this: